You can write and format text, create tables, embed images and videos, insert links, and more with the content editor.

 Working with Tables

 The content editor's table feature allows you to create and manipulate tables.
 Create a new table by clicking the table icon and selecting the number or rows and columns you want.
-Once you've got the table in place, use the gear icon to move around or add/remove rows and columns.
+Once you've got the table in place, use the toolbar on the right to make changes to rows, columns, or individual cells.

 How can I use HTML in my content?